ballerina-attic/docs-ballerina-vscode-extension/en/docs/build-and-run/build-and-run.md

 <details open>
   <summary>Diagram View</summary>

-  1. View diagram
+  1. View the diagram
   ### Option 1
-  Click the **Show Diagram** button on the editor’s title bar to   view the graphical representation of the program.
+  Click the **Show Diagram** button on the title bar of the editor to view the graphical representation of the program.
   <img src="../img/show-diagram-button.png" width="100%" />

   ### Option 2
-  Click the Ballerina icon in vscode sidemenu to open the diagram explorer tree.
+  Click the Ballerina icon in the VS Code side menu to open the diagram explorer tree.
   <img src="../img/diagram-explorer.png" width="100%" />

   2. Run the program

-  Click the run button in diagram options menu.
+  Click the **Run** button in the diagram options menu.
   <img src="../img/run-diagram-button.png" width="100%" />

-  Alternatively, you can run by clicking the button on the title bar.
+  Alternatively, run the program by clicking the button on the title bar.
   <img src="../img/run-diagram-header-button.png" width="100%" />

 </details>